jpmml/jpmml-evaluator/README.md

 # Example applications #

-Module `pmml-evaluator-example` exemplifies the use of JPMML-Evaluator library.
+Module `pmml-evaluator-example` exemplifies the use of the JPMML-Evaluator library.

 This module can be built using [Apache Maven] (http://maven.apache.org/):
 ```